 Our students have the opportunity to help with the Cornwall Farm Machinery Club meetings, a great networking event and a chance to meet industry professionals.

-Employment or further study such as our Land-Based Service Engineering Apprenticeship Level 3.
+An engineering advanced apprenticeship, or further full-time study such as our Land-based Engineering Diploma.

 *Courses listed on this website are indicative of the subject, nature and level of study.
 The college reserves the right to alter specific qualifications titles, awarding bodies and levels of qualification, which can change in year.
 Any cost may also vary, based on personal funding eligibility.